 Encounters with Manta Rays and Dolphins are also common in the warm waters of Raja Ampat.
 I also saw Mantas before arriving in Raja Ampat in an epic week of scuba diving in Komodo.

-A guide to Komodo National Park on a liveaboard sailboat: I also wrote a great guide to visiting Raja Ampat, which includes the best diving sites, top things to do/viewpoints and whether you should go on a liveaboard or a dive resort.
+A guide to Komodo National Park on a liveaboard sailboat: I also wrote a great guide to visiting Komodo, which includes the best diving sites, top things to do/viewpoints and whether you should go on a liveaboard or a dive resort.

 Raja Ampat Diving Accommodation – Liveaboard or Resort

 With over 1500 islands making up Raja Ampat the best way to see as much as you can during your visit is to stay on a Liveaboard.
 You can explore a greater variety of locations and dive spots when you have the flexibility of staying in different locations each night.
 Liveaboards range from luxury vessels to budget sailboats but almost always come equipped with private rooms and a chef.
 I’ve used this website when searching for the best liveaboards.

 When you are deciding between a liveaboard or a resort you will want to consider the following points: